kanehara/patdoc/README.md

 The following would be nice to have's that were not implemented due to time constraints:

+* JWT tokens to authenticate requests to API
 * Robust error handling when backend fails with reducer actions for failure
 * Mocha/chai node unit tests